chauff/cse1500-web-transcripts/_lectures/design.md

 In this [waterfall](https://developer.mozilla.org/en-US/docs/Tools/Performance/Waterfall) visualization we see that initially the browser spends most of its time recalculating the style (based on for instance additional images that were loaded); few paint events occur.
 In general, the following sequence of events is an often recurring one: JavaScript computation :arrow_right: recompute style :arrow_right: recompute layout :arrow_right: repaint.

 Web performance libraries such as [Perfume.js](https://github.com/zizzamia/perfume.js) track a wide range of web performance metrics for you.
+Online scanners such as [webhint.io](https://webhint.io/) (originally coming out of the Microsoft Edge development team) and [PageSpeed Insights](https://developers.google.com/speed/docs/insights/v5/about) (from the Chrome team) exist as well - they do not only provide performance metrics but also list a range of best practices and hints at how to improve a site's performance.

 ## HTML5